shekaroppo/CompleteNodeTutorial/README.md

 ##### Bank account Part2
     -
 ##### For While loop
 ##### Variable Scope
     - variable declared inside function can't be accesed outside of function
     - functions can access and modify global variable
-    - local varibale is completely diffrent from golbal variable even if name of var is same
+    - local varibale is completely different from global variable even if name of var is same
 #### Closures
-    closure is function created inside another function
+    - closure is function created inside another function
+##### Bank account Part3

+## Getting input and storing data

+##### Creating npm based app
+    - npm init to create package.json
+    - npm install node-persist@0.0.6 --save to add node-persist module to our app
+        - This will create dependecies attribute in pacakge.json
+        - Also create node_module folder also get created
+    - Configure script like start in package.json to make life easier

+#####
+    - Include third party library's with require
+        - var storage = require('node-persist');
+    -